We look forward to seeing you on the mountain! Here are our policies, as well as some insider tips, to help you make the most of your time with us.

 Guidelines for Visiting Carter Mountain Orchard

-- You are responsible for paying for everything you pick—please keep an eye on children who may be overly enthusiastic!
+- You are responsible for paying for everything you/your children/your group pick—please keep an eye on children who may be overly enthusiastic!

 - You must check in with our staff prior to picking.
 On the weekends, we have Information Stations set up.
 During the week, stop in the Apple Barn for your welcome and instructions.

-- You are welcome (and encouraged!) to bring your own containers for picking.
+- You may bring your own containers for picking.
 If needed, we are pleased to provide plastic bags.

-- Please respect our private property, and only pick in areas of the orchard that are open.
+- Please respect our private property and only pick in the areas you are instructed to enter.
 Keep in mind that not all fruit is ripe at the same time.

 - All fruit must be weighed and paid for BEFORE being put in your car.
 Please keep your receipt handy—we reserve the right to spot check!

-- For the safety of our guests as well as the orchard, climbing of trees is not permitted.
+- For the safety of our guests as well as to protect our orchard, climbing of trees and shaking of branches is not permitted.